x-anudeep/Multi-Agent-Intelligence-Engine/README.md

 - telemetry events for each routing and agent step
 - orchestrated engine that packages state, checkpoints, and execution metadata

+## Phase 3 Goal

+Phase 3 turns the runtime into a delivery-ready service:

+- Pydantic request and response contracts for workflow execution
+- application service layer for API-friendly orchestration
+- optional FastAPI HTTP surface for enterprise integration
+- Docker and Docker Compose assets for local delivery
+- Kubernetes manifests for deployment, service exposure, and autoscaling

 ## High-Level Architecture

 ```text